-- Break hard ends off of asparagus- it will naturally break at this point if you gently bend it.
+- Break the hard ends off asparagus.
+It will naturally break at this point if you gently bend it.

-- Lay asparagus flat on baking sheet and drizzle with oil
+- Lay asparagus flat on a baking sheet and drizzle with oil.

-- Bake 15-20 minutes or until soft and just starting to brown.
+- Roast 15-20 minutes or until soft and just starting to brown.

 - Remove and serve immediately.